srirangamv/srirangamv.github.io/_posts/2016-07-31-complete-aspnetcore-app.md

 </p>
 <h3><a name="section2">Repository</a></h3>
 <p>
 A repository is the place we can keep all the data access logic.
-This helps in code resuse and eleminate duplication of data access logic.
+This helps us in resusing the code and eleminate duplication of data access logic.
 Each repository will be independent and can be tested with a in-memory DbContext.
 </p>
 <h3><a name="section3">Unit Of Work</a></h3>
 <p>
-A Unit Of Work is coordinates multiple repository changes on a single DbContext.
+A Unit Of Work coordinates multiple repository changes on a single DbContext.
 We ensure DbContext is scoped and only one DBContext is avialable for both repositoties and unit of work object.
 A service which make changes to two or more repositories can be committed co-ordinately with the help of Unit Of Work.
 </p>
 <h3><a name="section4">ViewModels</a></h3>
-<p>ViewModels are mapped entities to domain enties with required additional properies or merged domain enties that controllers and views use for rendering pages.
-Creating view models will make data access de coupled from actual domain classes.</p>
+<p>ViewModels are mapped entities to domain enties with required additional properies or merged domain enties that controllers and views use.
+Creating view models will make data access de coupled from actual domain classes and data access.</p>
 <h3><a name="section5">Services</a></h3>
 <p>Services are the bridge between UI layer of the application and data access layer.
-Thus keeping the controllers and views separate from data access layer with the help of viewmodels.
+Thus keeping the controllers and views separate and independent from data access layer with the help of viewmodels.
 Controllers and views passes data using view models to services.
-Services translate this viewmodels to domain entities and persists/reads the domain data.</p>
+Services translate this viewmodels to domain model entities and persists the domain data.</p>
 <h3><a name="section6">Unit Testing</a></h3>
-<p>MSTest framework is used as a unit test runner for all the unit tests and Moq is the mocking framework for stubbing and mocking the objects when unit tesed.</p>
+<p>MSTest framework is used as a unit test runner for all the unit tests and Moq is the mocking framework for stubs and mocks.</p>

 {% highlight javascript %}
 //file: project.json